Perspective | On his 36th birthday, Ryan Zimmerman considers what he’ll be doing on his 37th

 “To sit out a year and expect to just be given a spot, I don’t think that’s how it works,” he said.
 “You have to prove that you can still play.
 Taking a year off at age 36 is probably not the best thing to do.
 But who knows?
 Some people said maybe taking a year off and working out and getting healthy would maybe make you better.”

-For now, he is like the rest of us: helping 6-year-old Mackenzie negotiate remote first grade, preparing 4-year-old Hayden for preschool, helping his wife Heather with little Henry in ways that he couldn’t have had he been on the road for work.
+For now, he is like the rest of us: helping 6-year-old Mackenzie negotiate remote first grade, preparing 4-year-old Hayden for preschool, helping his wife, Heather, with little Henry in ways that he couldn’t have had he been on the road for work.
 The opt-out is now over.
 The virus, eventually, will allow baseball to return to what it had been.
 The next decision for Ryan Zimmerman: Will he be playing when he’s turning 37, or did the virus prematurely end his career?